IEC chair Pansy Tlakula resigns

 A source in the DA said Tlakula was respected, as she was fair to all parties.
 But there were concerns that Tselane was trying to curry favour with the ruling ANC, though the DA source noted he has not shown any particular bias in his decisions or work in the IEC.

-The ANC insider said it was important to have an IEC chair who was trusted as being objective.
 “As the ANC, people would think it’s in our interests to have people to kowtow, but it’s not because no one would trust the elections we will win.”

 The IEC noted Tlakula’s resignation on Tuesday saying it opened the way “for the Commission to begin closing a particularly challenging and tumultuous period in the Electoral Commission’s history and to move forward as an institution”.